 Where to stay in Grand Juncton?

 We stayed in Days Inn by Wyndham Grand Junction, and we can recommend it.
 But it wasn’t in the center.
 There is a wide selection of accommodation also in downtown.
+So check the best deals below.

 Day 7 Colorado Road Trip – Rattlesnake Arches Trail